-Mardi Gras is just around the corner so follow these tips to make the most of your experience.
+Mardi Gras is just around the corner!
+If you're headed to the Big Easy, follow these tips to make the most of your celebration.

 The most festive site is at the foot of Canal Street near the river, where Rex and Zulu, two epic parades, cross.
 Crowds are kid-friendlier near the Uptown start, where parking is (a bit) easier, parades pass earlier, and families abound.
 Download route maps at nola.com/mardigras/parades